Jeroen Dewulf: Works

 In 2004, he published Gramática da língua neerlandesa, the first grammar book of the Dutch language written in Portuguese.

 In 2010, he wrote Spirit of Resistance, a book on clandestine literature by the Dutch resistance in the Second World War, using the Dutch clandestine book collection at the Bancroft Library.

 In 2014, he became the director of Institute of European Studies at University of California, Berkeley.

 In 2014, he was distinguished with the Hendricks Award of the New Netherland Institute for his research on New Netherland and the first slave community on Manhattan.
 In 2015, he was distinguished with the Louisiana History President's Memorial Award and both in 2015 and 1016, he received the Clague and Carol Van Slyke Prize.
 His book on the Mardi Gras Indians won the 2018 Independent Publisher Book Awards Southeast Non-Fiction Gold Medal.
+His 2022 book on the history of Black Christianity was awarded the 2023 John Gilmary Shea Prize by the American Catholic Historical Association.